pencil-code/pencil-code/python/tests/README.md

 ## Full tests

-While the above scipt only runs a minimal set of tests, the full set of tests (including the script tests which are run by `pc_auto-test` can be run after changing into this directory by simply calling
+While the above script only runs a minimal set of tests, the full set of tests (including the script tests which are run by `pc_auto-test`) can be run after changing into this directory by simply calling
 ```sh
 pytest